joshuakery/my-portfolio-site/src/posts/moonshot_art.md

 # TECHNICAL HIGHLIGHTS

+## Background removal prototype and calibration

-I developed in Python an initial protytpe as a proof of concept for this experience.
+I developed in Python an initial prototype as a proof of concept for the automatic background removal this experience.

 <bespoke-container title="Background removal algorithm comparison">
 <div style="border: 2px gray dashed; border-radius: 20px; padding: 28px"><!-- blue border -->